DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

  ```

 In this case, CRM will be available only on your computer on the IP address 127.0.0.1 (localhost) and port 8000.
-If you need to provide access to CRM from a local network, specify the IP address of your network card and port
+If you need to provide access to CRM from an intranet (local network), specify the IP address of your network card and port
 (but first, [specify the CRM website domain](#specify-crm-site-domain)).
 For example: